-STUDENT CRAFT – Expressions of Culture is a juried exhibition of craft work created by high school students across San Diego County during the 2015-2016 school year, including both public and private schools.
-This will be the second presentation of STUDENT CRAFT in a biannual series showcased at Mingei International Museum.
+STUDENT CRAFT is a biannual juried exhibition of craft work created by high school students across San Diego County, including both public and private schools, showcased at Mingei International Museum.

-• All works must have been completed during the 2015/16 school year by a current high school student
+- All works must have been completed during the 2017/18 school year by a current high school student.

-• All work must be created using craft-based mediums; this includes but is not limited to clay objects, metal forms, jewelry, furniture design, glass, textiles, weaving, basketry, fashion design and craft-based mixed media
+- All work must be created using craft-based mediums; this includes but is not limited to clay, metal forms, jewelry, furniture design, glass, textiles, weaving, basketry, fashion design and craft-based mixed media.

 High School Seniors who have been selected to display their art as part of the exhibition will have the opportunity to apply for the R. Stephen and Nancy D. Howard Scholarship for students who will be enrolling full-time in an accredited community college or four-year university.
 The scholarship will be made to two students who have shown a commitment to staying involved in the arts throughout their lives (regardless of major).